fponticelli/thx.core/README.md

 Generic multi-purpose library. `thx.core` aims to be the [lodash](http://lodash.com/) library for Haxe.

+## helper classes

+It contains a lot of useful helper classes to simplify dealing with a lot of types from the standard library.

+## new basic types

+It also provides new common types that should probably be part of the standard library: [Error](http://thx-lib.org/api/thx/core/Error.html), [Nil](http://thx-lib.org/api/thx/core/Nil.html), [Set](http://thx-lib.org/api/thx/core/Set.html) and [Tuple](http://thx-lib.org/api/thx/core/Tuple.html).

+## macro helpers

+`thx.core` also includes a few helpers to more easily write and deal with macros.

 ## install

 From the command line just type: